-- a. unless ZEM agrees otherwise with a pharmacist, medicines must be prescribed by a general practitioner, medical specialist, dentist, dental specialist or midwife and must be dispensed by a pharmacist; - b. a number of medicines included in Appendix 2 to the Healthcare Insurance Regulations are subject to additional conditions and may require prior approval from ZEM .
+- a. unless ZEM agrees otherwise with a pharmacist, medicines must be prescribed by a general practitioner, medical specialist, dentist, dental specialist or midwife and must be dispensed by a pharmacist; - a number of medicines included in Appendix 2 to the Healthcare Insurance Regulations are subject to additional conditions and may require prior approval from ZEM.
 For the conditions concerning the medicines in Appendix 2 and the associated forms, go to www.znformulieren.nl.
 Medicines that come under Appendix 2, group 4, are subject to specific conditions formulated by ZEM and are mentioned in the Pharmaceutical Care Regulations.
-Your prescribing doctor is responsible for filling in the medical certificate.
+Your prescribing physician is responsible for filling in the medical certificate.
 The pharmacy will immediately assess whether you satisfy the stipulated conditions based on a completed medical certificate from your prescriber.
-You should submit the medical certificate to the pharmacy along with the prescription.
-If prior approval is required, your prescriber will ask ZEM to approve the treatment; - c. for every medicine prescription, the entitlement to pharmaceutical care is limited to a period of: - 15 days at most or the smallest trade pack available upon commencement of the use of a new medicine.
+You must submit the medical certificate to the pharmacy along with the prescription.
+If prior approval is required, your prescriber will ask ZEM to approve the treatment; - c. for every medicine prescription, the entitlement to pharmaceutical care is limited to a period of:

+- 15 days at most or the smallest trade pack available upon commencement of the use of a new medicine.
 This also applies to anti-depressants and ADHD medicines; - at least 3 months and up to 12 months in the event of medicines in the treatment of chronic diseases (to be determined by the prescriber) whose costs do not exceed €1,000, including VAT, per month.
 This also applies to anti-depressants and ADHD medicines; - at least 1 month before any follow-up dispensation if the medicine is listed in the Opium Act, such as opioids, benzodiazepines and hypnotics; - a maximum of 1 month if the costs per medicine per month, including VAT, exceed €1,000 (expensive medicines), or the smallest trade pack if the cost of a trade pack, including VAT, exceeds €1,000, unless otherwise agreed with the pharmacist.
-As regards expensive medicines, after the 6-month titration period, medicines in this group can be dispensed for no more than 3 months;

-- up to a maximum of 6 months if you are staying abroad.
-By way of exception to the above, up to a maximum of 3 months for medicines in the group of expensive medicines and roll-pack medicines (individualised distribution); - a maximum of 12 months in the case of oral contraceptives.
-If this is your first time taking oral contraceptives, the maximum period is 3 months; - as regards the use of insulin, you will only need a prescription the first time.
+As regards expensive medicines, after the six-month titration period, medicines in this group can be dispensed for no more than three months; - up to a maximum of six months if you are staying abroad.
+By way of exception to the above, up to a maximum of three months following a titration period of six months for medicines in the group of expensive medicines and roll-pack medicines (individualised distribution); For expensive medicines and the supply of medicines with an individualised distribution method, ZEM will only grant permission for reimbursement for a maximum of six months following approval of an application for authorisation; - a maximum of 12 months in the case of oral contraceptives.
+If this is your first time taking oral contraceptives, the maximum period is three months; - as regards the use of insulin, you will only need a prescription the first time.
 You will need a new prescription upon an insulin change; - in principle for a maximum of 15 days for medicines used as part of intensive care provided at home (pharmaceutical care following discharge and/or during the palliative and terminal phases).
-A tailored care agreement can be drawn up in consultation between the insured person, the doctor or general practitioner, a district nurse and a pharmacist; - at least 2 weeks in the case of the supply of medicines with an individualised distribution method, unless there is a medical and/or pharmaceutical need to deviate from this.
+A tailored arrangement may be agreed in consultation between the insured person, the physician or general practitioner, a district nurse and a pharmacist; - at least 2 weeks in the case of the supply of medicines with an individualised distribution method, unless there is a medical and/or pharmaceutical need to deviate from this.

-Reasons for reducing the delivery period for medicines are limited storage life of the medicine concerned, or limited availability (in the event of medicine shortages, for example).
+Reasons for reducing the delivery period for medicines are the limited storage life of the medicine concerned, or limited availability (in the event of medicine shortages, for example).